 The outbreak of a novel strain of coronavirus ("COVID-19") was declared a global pandemic by the World Health Organization in March 2020.
 COVID-19 has severely impacted many economies around the globe.
-In many countries, including Canada, businesses were forced to cease or limit operations for long periods of time.
-Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
-Global stock markets have also experienced great volatility and a significant weakening.
+In many countries, including Canada, organizations were forced to cease or limit operations for long periods of time.
+Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to organizations worldwide, resulting in an economic slowdown.
+Global stock markets have also experienced great volatility.
 Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.